Scooter the Box Turtle

 The larger you can make the set up for your tortoise the happier and healthier it will be.
 So do your best to provide it with as much space as possible.

 That being said if you can’t provide a large habitat you can keep your RT in a large Rubbermaid type tub (50 gallon or larger) or larger under bed storage box.
-Many people build tortoise tables, which can either be raised up and built against a wall, built on table legs, or on the floor.
+Many people build tortoise tables, which can be raised up and built against a wall, built on table legs, or on the floor.
 I’ll provide some links with pictures to give you some ideas.

-The basking area needs to give them a good warm spot at about 95° and the other end of their enclosure should be cool at about 70°.
+The basking area needs to give them a good warm spot at about 95°F and the other end of their enclosure should be cool at about 70°.
 A regular household bulb can be used for the basking area, but a good UVB lamp must be provided.
 This is critical for a healthy tortoise.
-There are fluorescent types and there are also combination bulbs that provide both heat and uvb.
-Some of the brand names of the combo bulbs are Mega-ray, Capture the Sun, and Powersun.
-I’ve found the Mega ray and Capture the Sun to be most reliable and cost effective and provide the most uvb.
+There are fluorescent types and there are also combination bulbs that provide both heat and uvb.I’ve found the UV/heat lamps to be most reliable and cost effective and provide the best output of both heat and uvb.
 Fluorescent bulbs need to be replaced about every six months because the uvb depletes over time.
 Avoid the screw in coil like bulbs as they DO NOT provide sufficient UVB.
+There are also quite a few that have caused eye problems in reptiles called photo-kerato-conjunctivitis.
 I like the convenience of the combo bulbs since you only need one fixture over your enclosure.
-At night all lamps should be turned off to let the temperature have a normal drop.
+To make life easy and to set a regular schedule for your tortoise set the lamp on a timer.
+At night all lamps should be turned off to let the temperature have a normal drop like they would have in the wild.

-Russian torts diet consists of all healthy greens.
+Russian tortoise diet consists of all healthy greens.
 They need a high fiber, low protein diet.
 Never give your RT fruit of any kind except for Cactus pear.
 Fruit has the tendency to disrupt the gut flora and cause a parasite bloom in RT’s.
 Following is a partial list of good greens for your tort.

 As long as you are providing your tortoise with a good varied diet and lots of uvb, supplements aren’t needed.
 There are excellent dried powders that can be added to your torts food to ensure they are getting the vitamins and nutrition they need.
+TNT, sold exclusively by www.carolinapetsupply.com is an all natural supplement that provides great nutrition for your tortoise including calcium.
+Since there is no USDA recommended dosage this is a good way to be sure you are not over-supplementing because it’s made from a variety of nutritious plants.

-RT’s normally hibernate in the wild so if your do your homework and get the conditions right your RT can be hibernated.
+RT’s normally hibernate in the wild so if you do your homework and get the conditions right your RT can be hibernated.
 I’ll provide a link below for instructions.
 Never hibernate a tortoise you have had for less than a year, and never hibernate a tortoise that has been ill or is not in optimum health.

 Links: